My friend and fellow author Belinda Pollard recently took the plunge into self-publishing, and she’s here to share her story. Enjoy!

 These are my tips from what I’ve learned.
 The first two are psychological, the second two are practical.

 - Realize you can’t please all of the people all of the time

 I can’t stop my fiction being personal and precious to me.
 But I can be more realistic about how much it should matter, and whether I should let fear of rejection stop me doing something so important to me.

 I finally realized there are 7 billion people on this planet, and they don’t ALL have to like my book for it to be worthwhile.
 Some of them won’t like it, and THAT’S OK.
 (I’ve put that in caps not to instruct YOU, but for my own benefit.
 I need to keep reminding myself! 😉 )

 Do you know what I’ve realized?
 Even if there are just a few people that end up appreciating the results of my imagination, that’s still pretty special.

 I’ve already had some affirmation through beta readers among the suggestions for improvement.
-(I’m a big proponent of using beta readers to critique a manuscript, and I’ve written a series of blog posts about it.)

 I’m sure I’ll get some savage reviews – every writer does, even the greats.
 So when they come, I’ll have to re-read some of the positive comments I’ve received, to help me get balance.

 - Realize this is the beginning, not the peak